Our approach to public art

 Public art can inform the quality of built and landscape developments, and contribute to places of distinction and character.
 We recognise this in our planning policies relating to creating successful, high quality, attractive environments.

-The council's approach to public art is based on the Public Art Supplementary Planning Document, which was adopted in January 2010.
+Our approach to public art is based on our Public Art Supplementary Planning Document (SPD).
 Its strategic objectives emphasise:

 - high quality public art in Cambridge which inspires people

 - the role of artists in the design process

 - engaging local people in the development of public art

 Since the adoption of the SPD in 2010, new regulations governing S106 developer contributions have come.
 As a result, we no longer seek new S106 contributions for off-site public art projects.

 Instead, the provision and maintenance of on-site public art for new developments can be secured via planning conditions.

 For more details, see changes to S106 funding.